ed3899/stori-task/README.md

 ![Lambda page](image-1.png)
 3. Look for the latest log stream
 ![Lambda stream](image-2.png)
-4. You should see the result output (an example is shown below)
+1. You should see the result output
 ![Cloudwatch lambda logs](image.png)

 ## System Design